 Let’s go through what that will do real quick:

-Cron jobs come in the form minute hour day month week command.
+Cron jobs come in the form minute hour day month week command

-• minute in this context simply means what minutes of an hour the job will run.
-So specifying 0 would run at the very beginning of an hour, and specifying 5 would run on the fifth minute of an hour.
+- minute in this context simply means what minutes of an hour the job will run.
+So specifying

-• Next, the hour declaration specified what hours of a day a job can run, ranging from values 0-23.
-The reason there isn’t a 24th hour option here is that 23 goes to the very end of what would be 11:59, at which point your at midnight, or hour 0 of the next day.
-This same logic applies to the minute declaration mentioned previously.
+would run on the fifth minute of an hour. - Next, the hour declaration specified what hours of a day a job can run, ranging from values 0-23.
+The reason there isn’t a 24th hour option here is that

-• month specifies which months of the year a job can run on, and takes values ranging from 1-12.
+). - month specifies which months of the year a job can run on, and takes values ranging from 1-12.

-• Lastly, week specifies which days of the week a job runs on, starting on Sunday, with values from 0-6, unlike the last two.
+- Lastly, week specifies which days of the week a job runs on, starting on Sunday, with values from 0-6, unlike the last two.

 You then specify command which is just the command you want to run.